pulakk/blog/remote-camera/custom-setup.md

 Choosing this setup meant that the internet access from my router would be behind a CGNAT.
 So, DDNS did not work for me and I had to create a wireguard VPN tunnel from my router to a hosted server to access my router through that server instead.
 I picked Digital ocean but any other cloud provider should do.
-So here's what I did for accessing the camera behind the router remotely.

 ## Overview
-* OpenWRT firmware on the router
+* Flashing OpenWRT firmware on the router
 * USB Dongle Protocol: NCM; Service: LTE
-* Wireguard Client: OpenWRT opkg installation; configured through LuCI
+* Wireguard Client: opkg installation; configured through LuCI
-* Wireguard VPN Server on Digital Ocean droplet
+* Wireguard VPN Server on a Digital Ocean droplet
 * Custom domain name pointing to Digital Ocean droplet (Optional)